 On April 2, 2012, we entered into three-year Employment Agreements with each of Messrs.
 Ferris and Burlend that call for base annual salaries of \$195,000 and \$175,000, respectively, subject to increases based on the cost of living at a minimum.
 The agreements automatically extend for additional periods of one year.
 These contracts have been renewed annually with upward adjustments each year applying the same percentage increase approved for Company-wide cost-of-living adjustments.
-On January 1, 2019, Messrs.
-Ferris' and Burlend's annual compensation was \$241,545 and \$216,771, respectively.
+On January 1, 2020, Messrs.
+Ferris' and Burlend's annual base salary was \$248,791 and \$223,274, respectively.
 The employment agreements entitle these executives to an annual cash bonus determined by our Board of Directors based on our performance.
 In addition, the agreements entitle these executives to participate in any stock option or restricted stock plan adopted by our Board of Directors.
 The amount of an award under any such plan and the vesting terms shall be as determined by the Board.
-In addition, we are obligated to provide the executives with family medical, dental, vision, disability and life insurance and participation in pension and retirement plans and other compensation plans discussed above.
+In addition, we provide the executives with family medical insurance, \$15,000 in life insurance, and participation in a 401(k) retirement plan.

 Pursuant to the terms of the employment agreements, we may terminate an executive's employment for cause as defined in the employment agreement and such cause is deemed to exist as determined by our Board of Directors at a Board meeting at which the executive and his counsel are first given the opportunity to address the Board with respect to such determination.
 If Messrs.
 Ferris or Burlend is terminated by us for any reason other than for cause, or if either of them voluntarily terminate their own respective employment for good reason but not including a change in control, then we shall, subject to the terms of the respective employment agreements, be obligated to pay the executive who terminated his employment an amount equal to the greater of (a) the executive's annual base salary in effect on the day preceding the date of such termination or (b) the executive's annual base salary during the twelve full calendar months preceding the date of such termination, times three.
 If a change of control of our company occurs while the executive is our employee and within 36 months from the date of such change in control we terminate the executive's employment for any reason (except for the death or disability of the executive or for Cause) or the executive terminates his employment for any reason, then we shall, subject to certain limitations, pay the executive any earned and accrued but unpaid base salary through the date of termination plus an amount of severance pay equal to the greater of (a) the executive's annual base salary in effect on the day preceding the date on which the change of control occurred or (b) the executive's annual base salary during the twelve full calendar months preceding the date on which the change of control occurred, times four.
-In addition, any stock options awarded to the executive shall immediately vest and become exercisable upon a change of control.
-If the executive is terminated for any reason other than the executive's voluntary termination for good reason as defined in the employ
+In addition, any stock options awarded to the executives shall immediately vest and become exercisable upon a change of control.
+If the executive is terminated for any reason other than the executive's or lateral remains the executive and become exercisable upon

-During the year ended December 31, 2019, each of the Company's Chief Executive Officer and Chief Operating Officer redeemed 25,000 previously awarded options reaching expiration.
-The redemptions resulted in \$38,353 of additional compensation expense.
+During the year ended December 31, 2020, the Company's Chief Operating Officer redeemed 15,000 previously awarded options reaching expiration.
+The redemptions resulted in \$15,083 of additional compensation expense.